 As Log4Shell has a high potential for escalation and is actively being exploited, it is critical to rapidly check the exposure of your environment, including the entire potential attack path.

 Cymulate provides four critical methodologies to determine if your organization is at risk and to determine if your security controls have the ability to deflect attempted Log4Jam/Log4Shell attacks.
-This in-depth detection is achieved with a combination of four distinct modules included in the Cymulate Extended Security Posture Management Platform:
+This in-depth detection is achieved with a combination of four distinct modules included in the Cymulate Exposure Management and Security Validation platform:

-Cymulate WAF efficacy testing has been updated to include the ability to safely attempt to perform a Log4Jam/Log4Shell attack without putting systems at risk.
-By completing a production-safe Log4Shell attack, WAF defenses can be tested to ensure that they recognize the exploits attempted by this vulnerability and adequately stop the traffic from being delivered to the impacted applications and systems.
+Cymulate WAF testing efficacy has been updated to include the ability to safely attempt to perform a Log4Jam/Log4Shell attack without putting systems at risk.
+By completing a production-safe Log4Shell attack, WAF defenses can be tested to ensure that they recognize the exploits attempted by the Log4j vulnerability and adequately stop the traffic from being delivered to the impacted applications and systems.
 This option is the fastest way to prevent exploits and provide ample time for patching under standard change control windows.

 Finally, Immediate Threats Intelligence (ITI):

-These four testing methodologies can allow your teams to get a handle on this vulnerability, identify where vulnerable software exists within the organization that is public-facing (purposely or accidentally), test systems that are not internet-facing but use (or may use) the impacted Log4j plugins, and ensure that security controls recognize and adequately handle attack traffic which is being aimed at your organization.
+These four testing methodologies can allow your teams to get a handle on this Log4j Vulnerability, identify where vulnerable software exists within the organization that is public-facing (purposely or accidentally), and test systems that are not internet-facing but use (or may use) the impacted Log4j plugins, and ensure that security controls recognize and adequately handle attack traffic which is being aimed at your organization.